 Some of these mutations occur more commonly than others.
 A 2017 study found that EGFR mutations occurred in 36% of people who never smoked, compared with 8% of smokers.

-The same study also found a much higher incidence of mutation in the ALK gene.
+The same study also found a much higher mutation incidence in the ALK gene.
 It occurred in 26% of never-smokers — a significantly higher percentage than the 4% of smokers who had a mutation in the ALK gene.

 ROS1 gene fusions may occur less often but have a higher chance of occurring in people who do not smoke.
 This gene mutation occurs in about 1–2% of NSCLC cases, according to the 2017 study data.